 The signs of bad frozen fish depends on whether it's frozen or thawed.
 In frozen fish, look for:

 - Whitish or grayish-brown dry, flakes or patches, called freezer burn, at the edges of the fish or over the surface, indications that they fish has dried out.
-Cut away the dry portions of the fish.
+If the portions are thick enough, you can simply cut away the affected area and use the remainder.

 - Lighter weight than the fish had when you put it into the freezer, a sign that moisture in the fish has evaporated.
 You can still cook the fish, but it might be more tough than tender.